 It’s standard for lenders to require a home appraisal to ensure they aren’t lending more than the property’s fair market value.
 With an appraisal contingency, your home must appraise for an equal or higher value than the buyer’s offer for the sale to close.
 If the appraisal comes in low, you’ll need to negotiate a lower sale price, ask if the buyer can make up the difference in cash, or challenge the first appraisal if there’s reason to believe it was flawed.

 Also known as mortgage contingency, the financing contingency states that the buyer can back out of the deal if they can’t get their loan to go through.
-According to NAR, 86% of buyers financed their home purchase in 2019, making this contingency incredibly common.
-Still, it can cause major headaches with surveys indicating that 35% of closing delays are due to buyer financing issues.
-If you have the choice between a mortgage backed or cash offer, cash is king.
+According to NAR, 78% of recent buyers financed their home purchase in 2019, making this contingency incredibly common.
+Purchase mortgages today are taking over 40 days to close on average.
+Oftentimes, if you have the choice between a mortgage backed or cash offer, cash is king — though cash buyers pay 11% less on average compared to mortgaged buyers, studies show.

 Home sale contingency